zhangbsn-gt/developer.gov.sg/collections/_guidelines/development-and-iteration/devops.md

 Committing all code in a single repository is a useful foundation that can extend to more advanced practices.

-Moreover, the longer the development proceeds without merging back to the mainline, the higher the risk of integration conflicts and failures in the eventual merge.
+Moreover, if development proceeds without merging back to the mainline frequently enough, there is an increased risk of integration conflicts and failures during the eventual merge.

 #### Deployments